ajthor/socks/docs/guide/templates.rst

     The main thing to know when defining custom policies is that functions in SOCKS which sample from systems pass all relevant information to the policy for the purpose of computing a control action.
-Since the policy can be either time-varying or time-invariant or open- or closed-lopp, it may require the time and state of the system in order to compute the control action.
+Since the policy can be either time-varying or time-invariant or open- or closed-loop, it may require the time and state of the system in order to compute the control action.
 Thus, custom policies should explicitly name these variables as parameters if they are required, and should use ``*args, **kwargs`` to capture additional, unneeded arguments.